 Fair Credit Foundation’s roles and responsibilities are clearly developed and

-organizations, have strong credibility and ongoing relationships with low
+organizations, strong credibility and ongoing relationships with low-

-income people and recruit and support IDA savers;
+income people, and recruit, refer and support IDA savers;

 funds for match money and house IDA accounts;